 The teen program for ages 12–18 includes weekly Saturday classes, workshops, school vacation week classes and summer classes and intensives.
 Classes include: drawing, painting, mixed media, sculpture, animation, photography and printmaking.

-The MFA is delighted to present programming through our studio art partnerships between the Museum and the Eliot School of Fine and Applied Arts, Diablo Glass School, and Stonybrook Fine Arts, which allow students to create art using specific media found in our world-class encyclopedic collection.
-Students explore a range of media from glassblowing to wood-working to welding and more at these offsite classes.
+The Museum is committed to providing high-quality fine art instruction that empowers artists to explore their creativity in multiple media.
+Studio art partnerships between the Museum and the Eliot School of Fine and Applied Arts, Diablo Glass School, and Stonybrook Fine Arts allow students to create art using specific media found and inspired by our world-class encyclopedic collection.